AnsManni/Learned_iterative_QPAT/Learned_QPAT_multi_illumination/README.md

-Codes to train solver for the "ideal" (multi-illuminatio) problem".
+Codes to train solver for the "ideal" (multi-illumination) problem".

 Use dataset of 1250 simulated samples from https://drive.google.com/drive/folders/1SJ9qIL6LVOvlLUOOA4RT9g7kxcGkPb_l?usp=sharing and unzip train_sets folder